-54. Portugal observed that the drop-out rate in upper secondary schools in Norway was higher among immigrant students.
-It requested further information about the Government's ongoing process to re-establish its NHRI.
+54. Portugal observed that the dropout rate in upper secondary schools in Norway was higher among immigrant students.
+It requested further information about the Government's ongoing process to re-establish its national human rights institution.

 55. The Russian Federation drew attention to problems relating to freedom of belief.
 It also noted that, when children were removed from parental care and placed with new families, insufficient attention was paid in some cases to their cultural, linguistic and religious identity.
 Moreover, foster children had reportedly been subjected to violence.